Sakni-Anfel/bare-metal-rtos-stm32-cortex-m/README.md

 Most embedded projects lean on vendor-provided abstraction layers (HAL, CMSIS) from day one.
 This project takes the opposite approach: every peripheral driver, every register struct, and every piece of the interrupt and scheduling infrastructure is written directly from the manufacturer's reference manuals, with no generated code in between.

-The goal is to build a genuine understanding of what happens at the hardware level — how the NVIC arbitrates interrupts, how the SCB configures system exceptions, how the Cortex-M exception model enables context switching — and to use that understanding as the foundation for a real-time scheduler suitable for safety-critical style applications.
+The goal is to build a genuine understanding of what happens at the hardware level , how the NVIC arbitrates interrupts, how the SCB configures system exceptions, how the Cortex-M exception model enables context switching, and to use that understanding as the foundation for a real-time scheduler suitable for safety-critical style applications.

 ## Current status